Parent talking to their son with their arm around him.

 Want to speak to someone about your child's mental health?

-If you're worried about the mental health and wellbeing of your child, you can contact our Parents Helpline via phone, email or webchat.
+If you're worried about the mental health or wellbeing of your child, you can contact our Parents Helpline via phone or webchat.

 Our team of trained advisers will listen and talk through your concerns, provide emotional support, and help you to take the next steps in supporting your child.